MuHIUDDIn98/Software-testing-handbook/README.md

 **Example:**
 A development team builds a technically perfect photo-sharing app.
 It's fast, has no crashes, and every feature works as designed.
 However, they discover that users find the interface confusing and the features offered aren't what they actually want or need.
 Despite being "bug-free," the app is a failure because it doesn't meet user expectations or solve their problems.
 ---
+# 1.10 The Fundamental Test Process ⚙️

+While specific implementations vary (especially in Agile), most testing follows a core process with distinct phases.
+Understanding these helps structure testing activities.

+---

+## 1. Test Planning 📅

+**What:** Defining the objectives, scope, approach, resources, and schedule of testing.
+This phase sets the stage for all subsequent testing activities.

+**Key Activities:**
+* Performing risk analysis to identify potential issues and prioritize testing.
+* Estimating the effort, time, and cost required for testing.
+* Defining the different levels of testing (e.g., unit, integration, system) and the criteria for starting (entry) and finishing (exit) each level.
+* Allocating necessary resources (people, tools, environments).

+**Output:**
+* **Test Plan:** A formal document outlining the entire testing strategy.

+---

+## 2. Test Monitoring & Control 📊

+**What:** Ongoing comparison of actual progress against the plan and taking corrective actions when deviations occur.
+This ensures testing stays on track.

+**Key Activities:**
+* Measuring progress using metrics (e.g., number of test cases run, defects found and fixed, test coverage).
+* Reporting the status of testing activities to stakeholders.
+* Adjusting the test plan or activities based on progress, risks, and changes.

+**Output:**
+* **Test Progress Reports:** Regular updates on testing status.
+* **Updated Test Plan:** Revisions to the original plan as needed.

+---

+## 3. Test Analysis 🧐

+**What:** Analyzing the "test basis" – the documents and information that testing is based on (like requirements, designs, user stories, code) – to identify *what* needs to be tested.

+**Key Activities:**
+* Identifying the features, functions, and attributes to be tested.
+* Defining specific test conditions based on the analysis.
+* Reviewing requirements and other documentation for clarity, completeness, and testability.

+**Output:**
+* **Defined & Prioritized Test Conditions:** A list of items/conditions to be tested, often ranked by importance or risk.

+---

+## 4. Test Design ✍️

+**What:** Designing *how* to test the conditions identified during analysis.
+This involves creating the high-level structure of the tests.

+**Key Activities:**
+* Creating high-level test cases that outline the steps to test a specific condition.
+* Identifying the specific test data needed to execute these cases.
+* Designing the setup required for the test environment.

+**Output:**
+* **Test Cases (often high-level):** Descriptions of what will be tested and how.
+* **Test Data Requirements:** Specifications for the data needed.
+* **Test Environment Specs:** Details about the required hardware, software, and network configurations.

+---

+## 5. Test Implementation 🛠️

+**What:** Getting everything ready to run the tests.
+This involves creating the detailed test assets.

+**Key Activities:**
+* Developing detailed test scripts (for manual execution) or automating test cases (for automated execution).
+* Creating or acquiring the actual test data.
+* Setting up and configuring the test environment according to the specifications.

+**Output:**
+* **Ready-to-run Test Scripts:** Detailed steps for execution.
+* **Test Data:** The actual data sets to be used.
+* **Configured Test Environment:** The operational environment for testing.

+---

+## 6. Test Execution 🏃‍♂️💨

+**What:** Running the tests according to the plan and design and recording the outcomes.

+**Key Activities:**
+* Executing the prepared test scripts (manually or via automation tools).
+* Logging the results of each test (pass, fail, blocked).
+* Reporting defects when the actual results do not match the expected results, providing detailed information for developers.

+**Output:**
+* **Test Execution Logs:** Records of which tests were run and their outcomes.
+* **Defect Reports:** Detailed descriptions of any bugs found.

+---

+## 7. Test Completion ✅

+**What:** Wrapping up testing activities once the exit criteria (defined during planning) are met.

+**Key Activities:**
+* Archiving all testware (plans, scripts, results, reports) for future reference or auditing.
+* Creating a final test summary report that summarizes the testing effort, outcomes, and overall quality assessment.
+* Documenting lessons learned to improve future testing processes.

+**Output:**
+* **Test Summary Report:** A comprehensive overview of the testing phase.
+* **Archived Test Assets:** A repository of all testing materials.
 ---